tommikaikkonen/redux-orm-primer/README.md

         console.log('Running user selector');
         // .ref returns a reference to the plain
         // JavaScript object in the store.
-        return orm.User.withId(selectedUserId).ref;
+        // It includes the id and name that we need. return orm.User.withId(selectedUserId).ref;
     })
 );